Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Tube access.

-• Super soft fabric – feels gentle on the skin.
+• Super-soft fabric that feels gentle on the skin.

 Robe

-• Belt attached at the side seam – for comfort of the wearer if seated or lying down.
+• Belt attached at the side seam for the comfort of the wearer if seated or lying down.

 • Extra large pockets.